microsoft/onnxruntime/orttraining/README.md

 ONNX Runtime Trainer is a test feature introduced in the ONNX Runtime engine.
 This trainer can be used to accelerate the computation of the ops used to train transformer class models.

-The ONNX Runtime trainer can be used with your existing Pytorch training code to accelerate execution on NVIDIA GPU clusters.
+The ONNX Runtime trainer can be used with your existing PyTorch training code to accelerate execution on NVIDIA GPU clusters.

 ## Build on Linux